rogerbinns/apsw/doc/tips.rst

 .. currentmodule:: apsw

-These tips are based on mailing list postings, issues, and emails.
-You are recommended to read all the documentation as well.
+There are also specific tips in each documentation section, and many of the classes, functions, and attributes.

 SQLite is different